 TRINITY IN HONG KONG

 Trinity in Hong Kong welcomes current members and alumni of Trinity College.
 Founded in 2018 by Tzo Tze Ang (1997), Dominic Chan (1988) and Jessie Zhang (2001), the association has been established to enable alumni in the region to get together regularly, and to encourage networking.
 Please contact Trinity in Hong Kong at email@example.com and visit their Facebook page https://www.facebook.com/groups/trinityinhongkong/

 TRINITY IN JAPAN SOCIETY

 The Trinity in Japan Society is a club for the exchange of ideas and discussions open to current members and alumni of Trinity College, Cambridge.
-Founded in 2014 the committee is made up of Gerhard Fasol (1978); Chair, Anthony Millington (1964) and Ken Shibata (1960).
+Founded in 2014 the committee is made up of Gerhard Fasol (1978); Chair, and Anthony Millington (1964).
 To contact the Society please email firstname.lastname@example.org or email@example.com.
 Please visit https://trinityjapan.org/ for the latest news and upcoming events from the Trinity in Japan Society.